fdcastel/TheWall/SPEC.md

 ### Image Display
 - Images must be displayed full-screen, covering the entire viewport
 - Images should maintain their aspect ratio while filling the screen (object-fit: cover)
-- Background color should match the dominant color of the displayed image (provided by image provider API)
 - Transitions between images should be smooth (e.g. a quick fade effect)
 - Double buffering should be used to preload the next image in a hidden element before fading it in, preventing black screens during transitions.
 - Hardware acceleration hints (will-change) should be used to improve performance on lower-end devices (e.g., TVs).
-- Application should attempt to enter full-screen mode automatically after the first image loads.
 - Full-screen mode can be toggled by double-clicking anywhere on the screen (except interactive elements).
 - Attribution can be toggled by single-clicking anywhere on the screen (except interactive elements).

-### Auto-Advance
+### Navigation
+- Users can navigate to the next/previous image using keyboard shortcuts
 - Images should automatically advance every 30 seconds (default, configurable)
 - Timer should reset when user manually navigates
 - Auto-advance should continue in offline mode

-### Navigation
-- Users can navigate to the next image using keyboard shortcuts
-- Users can navigate to the previous image using keyboard shortcuts
 - Navigation should work in both online and offline modes

 ### Search Functionality
-- Users can change the search query for images by pressing the `S` key (disabled for local provider)
+- Users can change the search query for images (disabled for local provider)
 - A search dialog appears at the top center of the screen with modern styling
 - The dialog shows the current search query and allows editing
 - Press Enter to confirm the new search term